pulp/pulp_container/docs/workflows/push.rst

 Push content to a Repository
 =============================

 Users can push images to the repositories hosted by the Container Registry.
-Only the users who are logged in to the registry are allowed to perform such an action.
+It is possible to push images that container foreign ( non-distributable) layers.
+Only the users who are logged in to the registry are allowed to perform push operation.
 Find below a complete example of pushing a tagged image.

 .. note::
     Having disabled the token authentication, only users with staff privileges (i.e.,